ciresdem/POSE/index.md

 ### Get Started

-Interested in getting started building your first high-resolution DEM of New Orleans?
+Interested in getting started building your first high-resolution DEM?
+Here is an example for New Orleans:

 First, [install the CUDEM software](https://github.com/ciresdem/cudem?tab=readme-ov-file#installation-and-setup).